 Here, employee relations play a crucial role.
 It has been proven that companies with better employee communications have much higher rates of employee engagement.

 Here are a few tips to improve employee communications to drive better employee engagement include:

 - Encourage open communication to identify obstacles and issues.

 - Encourage discussion and sharing of thoughts.

 Why should you care about employee engagement at your workplace, you may ask?

 Employee engagement is often related to employee satisfaction.
 Less engaged employees are less satisfied.
 Poor employee relations can be one of the main causes for that.

 Moreover, 65% of US employees say that communications by their employer impact job satisfaction.
 45% of them say that their employer does not do a good job communicating with employees.

 Employee satisfaction and engagement boost employee productivity.
 Companies with well-structured employee relations enjoy higher productivity, revenues, and profits.
-Moreover, organizations with highly engaged employees have an average 3-year revenue growth that is 2.3 times greater than companies with less engaged teams.
+Moreover, organizations with highly engaged employees have an average 3-year projected revenue growth that is 2.3 times greater than companies with less engaged teams.